fooof-tools/fooof/README.md

 - [tqdm](https://github.com/tqdm/tqdm) is needed to print progress bars when fitting many models
 - [pytest](https://github.com/pytest-dev/pytest) is needed to run the test suite locally

-If you are using [Anaconda](https://www.anaconda.com/download/), then you are good to go.

-If you aren't already using Anaconda, it is a useful tool to get and manage these dependencies.
+We recommend using the [Anaconda](https://www.continuum.io/downloads) distribution to manage these requirements.

 ## Installation